nathan-m2004/Flappy/README.md

 this.weights_ih = new Matrix(hiddenNodes, inputNodes);
 this.weights_ho = new Matrix(outputNodes, hiddenNodes);
 ```
 Every matrix has it's values randomized from numbers to -1 to 1.
-The `weights` are the actual genes of the brain, and the `bias` is added to this weights to dictate the amount of activation.
+The `weights` are the actual genes of the brain, and the `bias` is added to these weights to dictate the amount of activation.

-The most important function in `NeuralNetwork` is the `feedForward()` it will take a `inputArray` that will be the values we read from the game, normalized between -1 and 1.
+The most important function in `NeuralNetwork` is the `feedForward()` it will take an `inputArray` that will be the values we read from the game, normalized between -1 and 1.
 We use this array to make a matrix with 1 column and use the `Matrix` class to multiply it by the first Matrix of our brain `weights_ih`, than we add the first bias `bias_h` and perform a `sigmoid` function to map values between 0 and 1

 ```javascript